osidekyle/discordjs-st/README.md

 # discordjs-st
-A discord bot written in nodeJS
+A discord bot written in nodeJS.